PCL-Reasoner/V1.5/README.md

 We present PCL-Reasoner-V1.5, a 32-billion-parameter large language model (LLM) for mathematical reasoning.
 The model is built upon Qwen2.5-32B and refined via supervised fine-tuning (SFT) followed by reinforcement learning (RL).
 A central innovation is our proposed offline RL method, which provides superior training stability and efficiency over standard online RL methods such as GRPO.
 Our model achieves state-of-the-art performance among models post-trained on Qwen2.5-32B, attaining average accuracies of 90.9% on AIME 2024 and 85.6% on AIME 2025.
 Our work demonstrates offline RL as a stable and efficient paradigm for advancing reasoning in LLMs.
 All experiments were conducted on Huawei Ascend 910C NPUs.

-## Development Guide

-### 1. Training Code

-PCL-Reasoner-V1.5 is fine-tuned based on PCL-Reasoner-V1, with the training pipeline implemented on the MindSpeed-LLM framework.
-We primarily added `opg_trainer.py` and incorporated a `reward` keyword in dataset processing.
-To facilitate reproducibility for the open-source community, we have packaged the entire training code in the `MindSpeed-LLM` directory.

 ### 2. Environment and Data Preparation